Requirements for the Doctoral Degree

 - Pass the comprehensive examination.

 - Submit a formal statement naming the dissertation reading committee and delineating the research topic for approval to the school chair and Graduate Education (on behalf of the Vice Provost for Graduate and Postdoctoral Education).

 Upon satisfactory completion of these requirements, the Office of Graduate Studies will formally admit the applicant to candidacy for the degree on behalf of the Vice Provost for Graduate Education and Faculty Development.

-Before a student becomes a candidate, he or she should present a formal statement for the approval of the school chair or college dean and Graduate Studies that outlines the student's dissertation advisor, the topic selected for investigation, the objectives, and the steps by which the student proposes to achieve them.
+Before a student becomes a candidate, they should present a formal statement for the approval of the school chair or college dean and Graduate Studies that outlines the student's dissertation advisor, the topic selected for investigation, the objectives, and the steps by which the student proposes to achieve them.
 (Note that individual programs may have additional requirements for approving the dissertation prospectus or proposal before approval by the chair/dean and Graduate Studies.)
 The dissertation topic must give promise of being either a genuine addition to the fundamental knowledge of the field or a new and better interpretation of facts already known.